How Do Heat Recovery Systems Work?

 With a heat recovery system, you make use of what already exists as well as reduce our collective impact on the environment, and that includes the amount of heat we lose to the environment daily.
 Heat recovery systems work by using the valuable warm air or water in a property and use it in a positive way.

-A heat recovery system works independently of your normal heating system, in each room there are ventilation ducts with filters that supply air in and out of each room which all leads to a heat exchanger.
-The heat exchanger is the core of the heat recovery system, by moving the stale air through the pipes whilst drawing in cold air from the outside via other ducts.
+A heat recovery system works independently of your normal heating system, in each room there are ventilation valves with filters that supply air in and out of each room which all leads to the heat recovery unit.
+The unit works by moving the stale air through the pipes whilst drawing in cold air from the outside via other ducts.

-These airflows pass one another without mixing physically, but the heat is extracted from the cold stale air which is then fed back down through the pipework and into each room.
-The stale air has its heat extracted and then is extracted out and into the atmosphere.
+The two airflows pass one another within the heat recovery unit without mixing physically, the heat from the extracted air is then transferred to the new fresh air brought from outside and supplied through the pipework and into each room.
+Once the stale air’s heat has been extracted and it is then extracted out and into the atmosphere.